 Juneteenth marks the day when federal troops arrived in Galveston, Texas in 1865 to take control of the state and ensure that all 250,000 enslaved people be freed, which came a full two and a half years after the signing of the Emancipation Proclamation.
 Honoring Juneteenth is more complicated than just recognizing the emancipation of slaves in our country.
 It is a day that focuses on fighting racism here and abroad that prevents equity, creates disproportionate suffering, and harms Black adults and children across the globe.

-It was the emancipation of the slaves in the US that allowed this country to turn the page from its most heinous past and chart a more prosperous future.
+It was the emancipation of enslaved people in the US that allowed this country to turn the page from its most heinous past and chart a more prosperous future.
 Although it is a celebration, it also signifies our obligation to continue to be advocates for truth and freedom in our communities and throughout the world.

 City Events for Juneteenth 2022